Bearded-Gecko/covid19-real-estate/README.md

 ## INSTALLATION - How to install and setup your code

+*when downloading zip of repo, encase it inside a folder called DVAProject for instructions below

-Unzip DVAProject.zip and navigate to DVAProject folder on terminal.
+Navigate to DVAProject folder on terminal.

 Run below commands on terminal